sunlaud/firetabs/README.md

 ##About
-Tablist is a Firefox extension that shows names and urls of all your open tabs in one html document (opened in new tab).
+Firetabs is a Firefox extension that shows names and urls of all your open tabs in one html document (opened in new tab).

 __No need to keep that hundred of tabs opened any more!__